 Consumer Companies Lower Prices

 Last week we received even more evidence that consumers have reached a limit on what we will pay for things.
-At the same time, we can see exactly how much money unqualified corporate greed has extracted from our wallets.
+At the same time, we can see exactly how much money unqualified corporate greed on the part of consumer companies has extracted from our wallets.

 The Lineup